adikusum4/Machine-Learning-zoomcamp/12-capstone-2/README.md

 This repository was created as part of [the DataTalks.Club's Machine Learning Zoomcamp](https://github.com/alexeygrigorev) by [Alexey Grigorev](https://github.com/alexeygrigorev).

-This project was submitted as a Midterm Project for the course.
+This project was submitted as a Project Capstone 2 for the course.

 ## Introduction